aa-it-vasa/IOT2024P1-labs3-4/lab3_instructions.md

       }
    }
    ```
-   Remeber to change GROUPNAME to something unique for your group.
+   Remember to change GROUPNAME to something unique for your group.
 You need to write this down as well.
 Press _Confirm_.

    This will forward MQTT messages arriving from the local MQTT broker running on the Greengrass instance on the Raspberry PI (_LocalMqtt_) to the cloud (_IoTCore_).
 In the next lab we will need to modify this to allow for bidirectional traffic, but this is fine for now.
 8. Press _Review and deploy_.